 Of the many first-class fishing spots found in our region, Smith Mountain Lake stands out as one of the best opportunities for anglers to reel in a trophy-sized bass, worthy of your best fishing story.

-Boasting more than 500 miles of shoreline, Virginia’s second largest freshwater lake first became popular as a fishing destination due to the abundance and size of stripers, but many anglers now pursue the generous populations of largemouth and smallmouth bass, crappies and bluegills.
+Boasting more than 500 miles of shoreline, Virginia’s second largest lake first became popular as a fishing destination due to the abundance and size of stripers, but many anglers now pursue the generous populations of largemouth and smallmouth bass, crappies and bluegills.

 Once you’ve had your fill of free fishing, head to the Smith Mountain Lake Visitors Center at Bridgewater Plaza.
 Inside, you’ll find a ton of resources for family fun and dining on the lake.